 I was running the app on an Apple iPad 3td generation with retina display, iOS v6 on my home Wi-Fi and an Apple iPhone HotSpot connection.
 I also tested the app on an Apple iPhone 5 with retina display, running the beta version of iOS 7 with a 4G LTE connection.

 Here’s what I uncovered on my travels today:

-7:40am ET, at home — I wanted to give the NBC Sports Live Extra app a test run with the Liverpool-Stoke game just to see how well it would work under optimal conditions, connected to my home WiFi.
+7:40am ET, at home — I wanted to give the NBC Sports App a test run with the Liverpool-Stoke game just to see how well it would work under optimal conditions, connected to my home WiFi.
 It stumbled early for at least five minutes.
 The app loaded but the game wouldn’t stream.
 I read a few message boards and saw that others had the same issue.
 After a hard reset of both my iPad and iPhone, the app ran smoothly.

 I watched the first half of the game and experienced no hiccups.
 However, I did note one issue.
 There was a one minute lag from the iPad to the TV.
 Liverpool scored their goal on TV before it showed up on my iPad.
 This is something I’ll need to make a mental note about because there may be times when I switch to a different part of my home, switching from watching the game on my TV to a mobile device and vice-versa.

 Before the next part of my journey, while waiting on the train to leave, I had the Liverpool-Stoke game on my phone and the picture was crisp and clear.